-I first became aware of the Potassium Nitrate/Sorbitol (KNSB) rocket propellant some years ago, when I learned that it was being used as a replacement for the KN-Sucrose (KNSU) propellant by some European rocketry organizations, in particular, the Dutch group NERO.
-In correspondence with this group, I learned that Sorbitol was chosen as a replacement for sucrose in an attempt to alleviate certain problems that were attributed to the brittle nature of the KNSU propellant.
+I first became aware of the Potassium Nitrate/Sorbitol (KNSB) rocket propellant some years ago, when I learned that it was being used as a replacement for the KN-Sucrose (KNSU) propellant by some European rocketry organizations.
+From correspondence with the Dutch group NERO, I learned that Sorbitol was chosen as a replacement for sucrose in an attempt to alleviate certain problems that were attributed to the brittle nature of the KNSU propellant.
+I more recently learned that sorbitol propellant was experimented with as early as 1977 by the Belgian group VRO, who successfully test-fired KNSB motors.
 Although similar in many respects to the "classic" KNSU propellant, KNSB has a number of significant advantages, which are detailed further on in this web page.

 For convenience, I use the acronym KNSB to refer to the standard Potassium Nitrate/Sorbitol propellant, comprised of 65% Potassium Nitrate (KN) and 35% Sorbitol.